-- 3. Press in and turn control knob clockwise to the OFF position. - Wait five (5) minutes to clear out any gas.
+- STOP!
+Read the safety information on page 18. - Make sure equipment shutoff valve is fully open. - 3.
+Press in and turn control knob clockwise to the OFF position. - 4.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, page 16.
-If you don't smell gas, go to the next step. - 5.
-Press in control knob and turn counterclockwise to the PILOT position.
+Follow "B" in the safety information on page 18.
+If you don't smell gas, go to the next step.

+- 5. Press in control knob and turn counterclockwise to the PILOT position (see Figure 25).
 The ignitor will spark once.
 Keep control knob pressed in for 5 seconds.
-If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs.

-Note: You may be running this heater for the first time after hooking up to gas supply.
+If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - Note: You may be running this heater for the first time after hooking up to gas supply.
 If so, the control knob may need to be pressed in for 30 seconds or more.
-This will allow air to bleed from the gas system.

-6. Turn control knob clockwise to OFF position.
+This will allow air to bleed from the gas system. - 6.
+Turn control knob clockwise to OFF position.
 Press in control knob and turn counterclockwise to PILOT position.
 This will light pilot.
 Pilot is attached to rear of burner.
-If needed, repeat this process until pilot lights.

-Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
+If needed, repeat this process until pilot lights. - Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure.

-Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob.

-Note: If pilot goes out, repeat steps 3 through 7.

-- If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs. - Slightly press and turn control knob counterclockwise to desired heating level.
+To light pilot with match, see Manual Lighting Procedure, page 21. - Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob. - Note: If pilot goes out, repeat steps 3 through 7. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs. - Slightly press and turn control knob counterclockwise to desired heating level.
 The burner should light.
 Set control knob to HI or LO.

-Figure 19 - Control Knob and Ignitor Button Location